Top 15 Platforms for Finding Probate Leads

 Overview

-We found this one a solid app-based platform for investors and homeowners searching for probate properties.
+- We found this one to be a solid app-based platform for investors and homeowners searching for probate properties in the retail market.

 13. DealMachine